lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 * subjectPublicKey contains the byte stream of the public key.

-The following public key identifiers are defined for SLH-DSA:
+{{!I-D.draft-ietf-lamps-cms-sphincs-plus}} defines the following public key identifiers for SLH-DSA:

 ~~~
    pk-slh-dsa-sha2-128s PUBLIC-KEY ::= {